-In the event any awards are made in the form of "full-value awards" (including restricted stock, restricted stock units and share-settled performance awards), such awards will reduce the number of shares available under the plan by 1.52 shares for each share awarded.
-The Amended and Restated 2009 Plan also provides that, in no event will any member of our Board of Directors who is not also an employee of the Company or a subsidiary of the Company, receive a grant of awards with an aggregate grant date fair value in excess of \$800,000 in any calendar year.
+The Amended and Restated 2009 Plan provides that, in the event any awards are made in the form of "full-value awards" (including restricted stock, restricted stock units, share-settled performance awards, and other share awards) on and after the Restatement Effective Date, such awards will reduce the number of shares available under the Amended and Restated 2009 Plan by 1.20 shares for every share subject to an award (under the 2009 Plan, prior to giving effect to this amendment and restatement, full-value awards reduce the number of shares available under the 2009 Plan by 1.52 shares for every one share subject to an award)).
+The Amended and Restated 2009 Plan also provides that, in no event will any member of our Board of Directors who is not also an employee of the Company or a subsidiary of the Company, receive a grant of awards with an aggregate grant date fair value in excess of \$800,000 in any calendar year for service as a non-employee director.
 In addition, no more than 2,000,000 shares may be issued upon the exercise of incentive stock options under the plan.